bkeepers/git-history/article.md

 Hold on as we explore ways to rewrite history with git.

+>> This section sounds like github :heart: but it seems like it could be even better.
+>> For example, instead of "Hold on as we explore...", maybe "Join me as we explore..."?
+>> Or "... should generally never ..." could be "... should not ..."

 ## Amend Recent History

 The safest and likely most common form of rewriting the git history is to amend the latest commit.
 For whatever reason, the human brain seems wired to remember something important just after pressing the "Send" button on an email, and the right words always come to mind after a conversation is over.
 Likewise, I often realize I made a mistake immediately after making a commit in git.